Writing Better Narration Scripts | Amazing Voice (CA)

 Conversational

-• checkmark Use contractions when able.
+• checkmark Use contractions whenever appropriate.

 Sensitive

-• checkmark Avoid words that sound overly harsh.
+• checkmark Avoid words that may sound overly harsh.

 Audio Wave